Reduce Time & Energy – Spend More Time Making Money – Reduce Your Hazardous Waste!

 - Futuristic – EPA approved Alternative Solvents & Di-ionized Water

 Your Labor and Material costs are rising, your quality must be flawless the first time every time, and profits are being squeezed.
 Here is an area that is typically ignored for significant improvement.
 Don’t make the same mistake this year; review your spray gun cleaning equipment and practices.
-Take advantage of today’s technology by making an investment into the Next Level in spray gun cleaning and see how it will improve your operations success.
+Take advantage of today’s technology by making an investment into the Next Level in spray gun cleaning and see how it will improve the success of your operation.

 Barry Thomas has served in design, sales, management and consulting capacities of finishing systems for 17 years.
 His career began with Painting Operations at GM and later become Director of Engineering and manufacturing for DeVilbiss Spray Booth Products.
 Throughout the years, he has been associated with almost every aspect of finishing in the automotive refinish and industrial markets.
 He is President of BECCA Inc., a leader in environmental equipment solutions for finishing operations.
 Products focus on spray gun cleaning and solvent recycling.
 He currently serves as a committee member on the NFPA 33 & 34 Technical Committee on Spray Finishing and UL2208 Standard Technical Committee on Distillation Units.